Text Size

 Covenant Significance

 Genesis 20 is covenantally significant because it protects the promise-bearing role of Sarah immediately before Isaac’s birth.
 The chapter makes clear that God will not allow confusion concerning the promised heir.
 Sarah belongs within the covenant structure God has defined, and He intervenes directly to preserve that structure.
-The identification of Abraham as a prophet also enriches His covenant role, showing that He is not only the recipient of promise but also an intercessor whose prayer matters before God.
+The identification of Abraham as a prophet also enriches his covenant role, showing that he is not only the recipient of promise but also an intercessor whose prayer matters before God.

 The chapter therefore strengthens the covenant narrative by displaying the Lord’s jealous protection over the promise and His willingness to preserve it even against the missteps of His own servant.